No results for ""

 The formula for the posterior mean in an experiment's results table.

 For the control variation, the precision weight is trivially 1 at sufficient sample sizes, so the posterior mean for the control variation is equal to the data mean.
-For the treatment variation that is not the control, the posterior mean is a precision-weighted average of the data mean and the prior mean.
+For the treatment variation, the posterior mean is a precision-weighted average of the data mean and the prior mean.

 When you hover over an actual conversion rate or posterior mean value, you can view actual numbers in the formulas instead of descriptions.